 Ford’s Vice President for Strategy and Partnerships, David McClelland, announced their collaboration with Google to establish Team Upshift in February.
 This team will be tasked with pushing disruptive and innovative solutions through AI.

 Additionally, McClelland also declared that Google Cloud will be Ford’s preferred cloud provider.
-This will allow the carmaker to “tap into Google’s world-class expertise in data, artificial intelligence, and machine learning.”
+This will allow the carmaker to “tap into Google’s world-class expertise in data integration, artificial intelligence, and machine learning.”
 These collaborative efforts are geared towards providing a safer and more connected mobile-centric environment for their customers.

 - Siri or CarPlay